xconnected/e-paper-coin-tracker/README.md

 #### font.ttf
 Font to be used for dashboard text e.g. I used DS-DIGI.TTF and renamed to font.ttf
+Fonts can be collected from various sites e.g. https://www.wfonts.com/font/ds-digital

 ## Python Scripts
 ### clear.py